The Traditional Retirement Model is Failing You.

 So what do we do to ensure we have enough money in retirement, without going to a job until we’re 80, working for somebody else, not in control of how and where we live and work?

 There’s always the side hustle, or the part-time post-retirement job.
 These fulfill the need for extra cash and something to do with your time.
-But the truth is, even if it’s somewhat enjoyable and somewhat satisfying, it still boils down to the same thing…
+But the truth is, even if it’s somewhat satisfying, it still boils down to one thing…

 …trading your time for money.